fmut04/package-tracker/README.md

 # package-tracker
-A full stack web app to track packages (real or tests).
+A full stack web app to track packages across the US.